Breakbeat: The "Amen break"

-The Amen break, a drum break from The Winstons' song "Amen, Brother" is widely regarded as one of the most widely used and sampled breaks among music using breakbeats.
-This break was first used on "King of the Beats" by Mantronix, and has since been used in thousands of songs.
-Other popular breaks are from James Brown's Funky Drummer (1970) and Give it Up or Turnit a Loose, The Incredible Bongo Band's 1973 cover of The Shadows' "Apache", and Lyn Collins' 1972 song "Think (About It)".
+The Amen break, a drum break from the Winstons' song "Amen, Brother" is widely regarded as one of the most widely used and sampled breaks among music using breakbeats.
+One of the earliest uses of the Amen break was on "King of the Beats" by Mantronix, and has since been used in thousands of songs.
+Other popular breaks are from James Brown's "Funky Drummer" (1970) and "Give It Up or Turnit a Loose" (1969), the Incredible Bongo Band's 1973 cover of the Shadows' "Apache", and Lyn Collins's 1972 song "Think (About It)".
 The Winstons have not received royalties for third-party use of samples of the break recorded on their original music release.

 Sampled breakbeats

 With the advent of digital sampling and music editing on the computer, breakbeats have become much easier to create and use.
 Now, instead of cutting and splicing tape sections or constantly backspinning two records at the same time, a computer program can be used to cut, paste, and loop breakbeats endlessly.
 Digital effects such as filters, reverb, reversing, time stretching and pitch shifting can be added to the beat, and even to individual sounds by themselves.
 Individual instruments from within a breakbeat can be sampled and combined with others, thereby creating wholly new breakbeat patterns.